What does a Network Security Engineer do?

 Network Security Engineer Job Description Sample

 We are seeking a skilled Network Security Engineer to join our team.
-The ideal candidate will be responsible for designing, implementing, and managing our network security infrastructure to protect our organization's data and systems from cyber threats.
+The ideal candidate will be responsible for designing, implementing, and maintaining our network security infrastructure to protect our organization's data and systems from cyber threats.

 Responsibilities: